 Camera deployments will be based on crash risk, an infrastructure rating assessment and vehicle operating speeds.
-Once full operating, community suggested locations will be considered where there is a clear road safety benefit.
+Once fully operating, community suggested locations will be considered where there is a clear road safety benefit.

-The introduction of the ATE program has be supported by a new enforcement focus of the 'Over is Over' marketing campaign and the development of a separate program website.
+The introduction of the ATE program has been supported by a new enforcement focus of the 'Over is Over' marketing campaign and the development of a separate program website (speedcameras.tas.gov.au).
+The implementation of additional enforcement technologies (i.e., mobile phone and seatbelt detection devices) will be supported by educational capaigns.